 Mobile learning should not be viewed as just a technology that provides ELearning on mobile devices.
 Classic mode of mobile learning focuses in content delivery but the trend is to extend learning with the capabilities of communication and interaction as well as content capture and transfer [3].
 At the same time, deploying learning using mobile technology also brings some "side effects".
 Distractions and interruptions will be inevitable in an implementation of mobile learning [4].
-The new paradigm in a mobile learning environment requires careful design and ideas that makes learning using mobile technology seamless and efficient, not sacrificing the fun factor.
+The new paradigm in a mobile learning using mobile technology seamless and efficient, not sacrificing the fun factor.